ZCU104 board

 └─nvme0n1p2 259:2 0 476.4G 0 part /

-In the example output the SD card is sdb with two partitions sdb1 and sdb2.
+In the output above, the SD card is sdb with two partitions sdb1 and sdb2.

 Warning

-Make sure that you have selected the proper device name or you may damage the hard drive on your system!
-Check the device SIZE to match the size of your microSD card and compare the outputs of the lsblk command with and without the SD card inserted.
+Make sure to select the proper device name to avoid damaging the hard drive in your system!
+Assure the device SIZE matches the capacity of your microSD card and compare the outputs of the lsblk command with and without the SD card inserted.

 Make sure to unmount all partitions on the card before loading the image.
 For example, assuming the SD card is /dev/sdb (device is without a number), use sudo umount /dev/sdb1 /dev/sdb2 to unmount its partitions.